taichi-dev/taichi/docs/atomic.rst

         for i in x:
             result[None] = result[None] + x[i]

-This will be translated to (in GPU pseudo-code):
+This will be translated into (GPU pseudo-code):
 ::
     read from ``result`` to register 1
     read from ``x[i]`` to register 2